LBNL-UCB-STI/beam/docs/grafana.rst

 **How to write a new metric into storage**

-To write a new metric into storage during BEAM execution one needs to use an appropriate method from trait ``SimulationMetricCollector``: there are methods to write iteration-level metrics with hours on X axis or to be displayed on a map and methods to write global-level metrics with iteration on X axis.
+To write a new metric into storage during a BEAM execution one needs to use an appropriate method from trait ``SimulationMetricCollector``.
+There are methods to write iteration-level metrics with hours on X axis or to be displayed on a map and methods to write global-level metrics with iteration on X axis.
 There is also a method to check if a metric is enabled.